pointfreeco/swift-identified-collections/README.md

 `IdentifiedArray` is a lightweight wrapper around the [`OrderedDictionary`](https://github.com/apple/swift-collections/blob/main/Documentation/OrderedDictionary.md) type from Apple's [Swift Collections](https://github.com/apple/swift-collections).
 It shares many of the same performance characteristics and design considerations, but is better adapted to solving the problem of holding onto a collection of _identifiable_ elements in your application's state.

 `IdentifiedArray` does not expose any of the details of `OrderedDictionary` that may lead to breaking invariants.
-For example an `OrderedDictionary<ID, Identifiable>` may freely hold a value whose identifier does not match its key or mulitple values could have the same id, and `IdentifiedArray` does not allow for these situations.
+For example an `OrderedDictionary<ID, Identifiable>` may freely hold a value whose identifier does not match its key or multiple values could have the same id, and `IdentifiedArray` does not allow for these situations.

-And unlike [`OrderedSet`](https://github.com/apple/swift-collections/blob/main/Documentation/OrderedSet.md), `IdentifiedArray` does not require that its `Element` type conforms to `Hashable` protocol, which may be difficult or impossible to do, and introduces questions around the quality of hashing, etc.
+And unlike [`OrderedSet`](https://github.com/apple/swift-collections/blob/main/Documentation/OrderedSet.md), `IdentifiedArray` does not require that its `Element` type conforms to the `Hashable` protocol, which may be difficult or impossible to do, and introduces questions around the quality of hashing, etc.

 `IdentifiedArray` does not even require that its `Element` conforms to `Identifiable`.
 Just as SwiftUI's `List` and `ForEach` views take an `id` key path to an element's identifier, `IdentifiedArray`s can be constructed with a key path: